zetaPRIME/pf-brew/systems/drive-arts.md

 **Use Time:** 1 standard action
 **Range:** 5 feet
-You ready your weapon at an adjacent target and fire a point-blank explosive blast, dealing 2d4 force damage to the target, stunning it until the start of its next turn, and moving 25 feet in a straight line directly away from it.
+You ready your weapon at an adjacent target and fire a point-blank explosive blast, dealing 2d4 force damage to the target, stunning it until the start of its next turn, and moving up to 25 feet in a straight line directly away from it.
 This movement does not provoke attacks of opportunity at any point except the end.

 #### Lacerating Blur (Sp)
 **Requirements:**  Driver level 9